Joenio Marques da Costa

 This workshop will be similar to the workshops from previous DebConfs, listed below:

 Objective: The objective of this study is to investigate the Debian system through academic publications, with the aim of classifying articles, mapping research, identifying trends, and finding opportunities.
-From the perspective of a researcher interested in the Debian project and Research Software ecosystem, there is also an interest in understanding how this topic has evolved over time.

 This work is part of an ongoing PhD research in the program of Postgraduate Program in Computing (PGCOMP-UFBA) and aims to investigate Debian from the point of view of a researcher interested on Research Software and Debian, and on how Debian relates to the key concepts below: